soramitsu/tic-tac-toe-arbitrator-client/README.md

 ```
 Instructions on how to build are in README.
 However, there are a few things to note.

-## Back to the point
+### Back to the point
-1. Explaining the idea behind the demo: why at all we need an "arbitrator" to play tic-tac-toe?
+1. The idea behind the demo: why at all we need an "arbitrator" to play tic-tac-toe?
 (Answer: we want to see Iroha in action, demonstrate multisig concept)
 2. Making necessary preparations on the ledger side:
 - create domain for the game, and accounts for players and the game (a word about keypairs again - have a bunch upfront)
 - manipulate permissions and add signatorees to enable multisig, deposit some assets to the game account (optional)